dockur/windows/readme.md

   ```

 > [!NOTE]
->  Changing these values will have no effect after the installation has been performed already.
-Use the control panel inside Windows in that case.
+>  Changing these values has no effect after the installation has been performed already.
+Use settings inside Windows in case.

 ### How do I change the storage location?